Actipro/WPF-Controls/Documentation/topics/themes/image-provider.md

 ## Assigning a Non-Default Image Provider to an ImageSource

 An [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider) instance is created and assigned to the static [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider).[Default](xref:@ActiproUIRoot.Media.ImageProvider.Default) property by default.
 This instance does not have any out-of-the-box configuration for supporting chromatic adaptation, scales, or themes.
-However its properties may be adjusted to support those features.
+However, its properties may be adjusted to support those features.

 When the [DynamicImage](../shared/windows-controls/dynamicimage.md) control needs to adapt an image, it examines the `ImageSource` set to its `Source` property to see if a value is returned for the `ImageProvider.Provider` attached property.
 If no specific [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider) instance was set via that attached property on the `ImageSource`, then the static instance returned via [ImageProvider](xref:@ActiproUIRoot.Media.ImageProvider).[Default](xref:@ActiproUIRoot.Media.ImageProvider.Default) will be used instead for adaptation.